salrn/Better-Vanilla-Cream/README.md

 [Currently Broken]EnchantmentDescriptions : Tells it in name

-Essential (aka- essential-container) : Adds Esssential Stuff.
+Essential (aka- essential-container) : Adds Essential Stuff.
 To much to explain here

 Fabric (api) : Required to even play the game with Fabric